durand-daubin/DEMAND/Theme-1/Dinner_Hunting/DEMAND_Book_Ch_Dinner.md

-The following table shows the weighted proportion of episodes which were reported as cooking as a main activity by men and women in each survey.
+Having the established the overall unweighted distributions of eating and cooking, the following table shows the weighted proportion of episodes which were reported as cooking as a main activity by men and women in each survey.
 As can be seen the correction for non-response bias using the survey weights has adjusted the figures slightly.
 In general women report a far higher percentage of episodes as cooking/food preparation than men although the ratio has equalised somewhat from 0.1739489 in 1974 to 0.6515748 by 2005.

 |Sex   | Survey| % episodes|  2.5%| 97.5%|